-The construction footprint and area of investigation is on land that is subject to the Swan Hill Planning Scheme developed and implemented under the Planning and Environment Act 1987.
+The construction footprint and area of investigation are on land that is subject to the provisions of the Swan Hill Planning Scheme, which has been developed and implemented under the Planning and Environment Act 1987.
 Use and development of the project site must meet the requirements of the planning scheme.
 Projects can be approved via 2 processes - the issue of a planning permit or the amendment of the planning scheme.